-Modi’s plan to change India’s name absurd: Opposition leader Rahul Gandhi
+Modi’s plan to change India’s name absurd: Opposition leader Gandhi

-Modi’s plan to change India’s name ‘absurd’: Rahul Gandhi
+Modi’s plan to change India’s name to Bharat ‘absurd’: Rahul Gandhi

 Gandhi is on a five-day tour meeting European politicians and members of the Indian diaspora.

-India’s main opposition leader has said that Prime Minister Narendra Modi’s plans to change the country’s name from India to Bharat is “absurd”.
+Brussels, Belgium – India’s main opposition leader has said that Prime Minister Narendra Modi’s plans to change the country’s name from India to Bharat is “absurd”.

-“He [Modi] wants to change the name of the country, which is absurd…,” Gandhi, who is on a five-day trip to Europe, told Al Jazeera in Brussels after being asked about India being changed to Bharat on G20 invitations.
+“He [Modi] wants to change the name of the country, which is absurd…,” Rahul Gandhi, who is on a five-day trip to Europe, told Al Jazeera in Brussels after being asked about India being changed to Bharat on G20 invitations.

 The Modi government’s decision to replace the name with a Sanskrit word in dinner invitations for attendees of the two-day G20 summit in New Delhi led to a major uproar.
 Modi used Bharat in the G20 nameplate when the summit kicked off on Saturday.

-Gandhi, the leader of the opposition Congress party, said the uproar over the name was a diversion tactic.
+Gandhi, the leader of the opposition Congress party, said the government’s plan to change the name is a diversionary tactic.

 “It’s interesting that every time we raise the issue of Mr [Gautam] Adani and chronic capitalism, the prime minister comes out with some dramatic new diversion tactic,” the 53-year-old leader said.